Dry-Eggo/Eggo/README.md

 Any suggestions will be appreciated(except for performance-related ones).
 Inspiration from  	www.youtube.com/@pixeled-yt

-Eggo's Intermediate Repreentation is x86-64 linux assembly.
+Eggo's Intermediate Representation is x86-64 linux assembly.

 ------Features------